Songfacts®: You can leave comments about the song at the bottom of the page.

 ."
 Disc jockeys were the real winners here, as they could finally take a reasonable bathroom break.

-This was the first song released on Apple Records, The record label owned by The Beatles.
-It was recorded at the Trident Studios, London, on July 31 and August 1, 1968 with a 36 piece orchestra.
-Orchestra members clapped and sang on the fadeout.
-They earned double their normal rate for their efforts.
+This was the first song released on Apple Records, the record label owned by The Beatles.
+It was recorded at Trident Studios, London, on July 31 and August 1, 1968 with a 36 piece orchestra.
+Orchestra members clapped and sang on the fadeout - they earned double their normal rate for their efforts.

 This song hit #1 in at least 12 countries and by the end of 1968 had sold more than 5 million copies.
 It eventually sold over 10 million copies in the United States, becoming the fourth-biggest selling Beatles single there.
 Factoring in the price of records in 1968 vs. 1964, when the top-seller "I Want To Hold Your Hand